RoganDawes/P4wnP1/README.md

 	- **onTargetGotIP** (if the target received an IP, the IP could be accessed from the payload script)
 	- **onKeyboardUp** (when keyboard driver installation on target has finished and keyboard is usable)
 	- **onLogin** (when a user logs in to P4wnP1 via SSH)
-- configuration can be done globally (`setup.cfg`) or overwritten per payload (if the same parameter is defined in the payload script)
+- configuration can be done globally (`defaults.conf`) or overwritten per payload (if the same parameter is defined in the payload script)
 - settings include:
     - USB config (Vendor ID, Product ID, **device types to enable** ...)
     - WiFi config (SSID, password ...)